Ms. Munaza Hassan

-Munaza Hassan started her political career in 1996 and joined Pakistan Tehreek-e-Insaf (PTI), determined to change the status quo and end corruption.
+Munaza Hassan started her political career in 1996 and joined Pakistan Tehreek-e-Insaf (PTI), determined to change status quo with a desire for transparency and accountibility.
 She is one of the earliest members of PTI and a member of the party’s central executive and core committees.
-She was in-charge of Imran Khan’s campaign in Lahore in 1997 and 2013 general elections.

-In 1997, Munaza Hassan was appointed as PTI’s Punjab women’s wing President.
+In 1997, Munaza Hassan organized and led PTI’s Punjab women’s wing as its President.
 Later, she went on to contest the intra-party elections in 2012 and was elected the President of PTI’s women’s wing.

 In 2013, Munaza Hassan was elected as Member of the National Assembly of Pakistan for the first time on a reserved seat for women from Punjab.
 In the National Assembly Munaza Hassan served as a member of the Standing Committees on Human Rights, Privatization and Law and Justice.
 She was also one of the most active members the Women’s Parliamentary Caucus (WPC) as she was a member of Working Council of the WPC.

 In 2018, Munaza Hassan was re-elected to the National Assembly of Pakistan on a reserved seat.
 She has continued her commitment for women’s rights and is now serving as the Secretary Women’s Parliamentary Caucus.
-Munaza Hassan received her education in Lahore.
-She studied from leading educational institutions of Lahore including Queen Mary School and the Kinnaird College.
-Munaza Hassan has also been elected as Chairperson of the standing Committee on Climate Change, she is the only woman parliamentarian to chair any Standing Committee in the National Assembly.
+A stanch believer of women equality, she is spearheading multiple interventions on gender responsive legislation, women health and education, and political advocacy.
+Also the Chairperson Standing Committee on Climate Change, she is the only woman parliamentarian to chair any Standing Committee in the National Assembly.
 She is also the convener of the sub-committee of Public Accounts Committee.
-Besides this she is also members of the very important Standing Committee on Foreign Affairs.
+Besides this she is also members of the Standing Committee on Foreign Affairs.